cuiyongbo/hello-world/my_wiki/programmer_note/python/python_argparse_module_note.rst

    elif args.subcommand_name == "reload":
        pass

+.. function:: ArgumentParser.add_argument(name or flags...[, action][, nargs][, const][, default][, type][, choices][, required][, help][, metavar][, dest])

+   Define how a single command-line argument should be parsed.
+   Each parameter has its own more detailed description below, but in short they are:

+   * name or flags - Either a name or a list of option strings.
+   * action - The basic type of action to be taken when this argument is encountered at the command line.
+   * nargs - The number of command-line arguments that should be consumed.
+   * const - A constant value required by some action and nargs selections.
+   * default - The value produced if the argument is absent from the command line.
+   * type - The type to which the command-line argument should be converted.
+   * choices - A container of the allowable values for the argument.
+   * required - Whether or not the command-line option may be omitted (optionals only).
+   * help - A brief description of what the argument does.
+   * metavar - A name for the argument in usage messages.
+   * dest - The name of the attribute to be added to the object returned by ``parse_args()``.

+.. function:: ArgumentParser.parse_args(args=None, namespace=None)

+   Convert argument strings to objects and assign them as attributes of the namespace.
+   Return the populated namespace.
+Previous calls to ``add_argument()`` determine exactly what objects are created and how they are assigned.

+   * args - List of strings to parse.
+The default is taken from ``sys.argv``.
+   * namespace - An object to take the attributes.
+The default is a new empty Namespace object.

 .. function:: ArgumentParser.add_mutually_exclusive_group(required=False)

    Create a mutually exclusive group. argparse will make sure that only one